torvalds/linux/Documentation/admin-guide/efi-stub.rst

 The bzImage located in arch/x86/boot/bzImage must be copied to the EFI System Partition (ESP) and renamed with the extension ".efi".
 Without the extension the EFI firmware loader will refuse to execute it.
-It's not possible to execute bzImage.efi from the usual Linux file systems because EFI firmware doesn't have support for them.
+It's not possible to execute bzImage.efi from the usual GNU/Linux file systems because EFI firmware doesn't have support for them.
 For ARM the arch/arm/boot/zImage should be copied to the system partition, and it may not need to be renamed.
 Similarly for arm64, arch/arm64/boot/Image